-The catalyst?
-Organizations like yours are seeking continuous improvement.
-What processes are we currently doing manually that we could do much more efficiently, securely, and from any location and device?
-Somewhere out there, there is almost always a SaaS product with the answer.
+Companies were doing tons of manual processes that they could do much more efficiently, securely, and from any location and device.
+For every possible question of efficiency, there is almost always a SaaS product with the answer.

-Unlike on-premise software, SaaS (software as a service) isn’t a copy of the software placed on a server for use.
-Instead, with SaaS, the SaaS supplier has put the solution in the cloud.
-It exists there whether you use it or not.
-It is generally a pay-as-you-go subscription.
+Unlike on-premise software, SaaS isn’t a copy of software placed on a server for use.
+Instead, it exists in the cloud.

 There are two standard types of SaaS licenses: per-user and usage-based.

-But, these aren't the only options.
+These are just some of the options.
 As companies continue to optimize their SaaS license management, SaaS suppliers have begun offering many variations of the standard license types mentioned above.
 Some examples of those variations are:

-Before we jump into the details, I'll offer a reminder: Make sure all necessary stakeholders have the chance to review the license agreement before both parties sign it.
-This might include finance depending on your company but must consist of Legal, IT, and the stakeholders that will run the software application.
+Make sure all necessary stakeholders have the chance to review the license agreement before both parties sign it.
+Stakeholders might include finance, legal, IT, and the software application's end users.

 Here are some standard clauses you can expect to see.